Alikhoshkholgh/HackBook/Windows-Environment/ActiveDirectory/LateralMovement.md

 - **Required**:
     - **DCOM**: RPC over IP will be used for connecting to WMI.
 This protocol uses port 135/TCP and ports 49152-65535/TCP
     - **Wsman**: WinRM will be used for connecting to WMI.
 This protocol uses ports 5985/TCP (WinRM HTTP) or 5986/TCP (WinRM HTTPS).
-- provide objects for connecting to WMI:
+- First we need to provide objects for connecting to WMI:
 ```ps1
 $username = 'Administrator';
 $password = 'Mypass123';